skarvtech/DomainModelsRepositories/README.md

 **DomainModels** consist of **CommunicationObjects**, **ServiceDefinitions**, **Parameters** and **StateDefinitions**.

-**DomainModels** specify domain-specific structures for a particular sub-fomain in robotics like mobile manipulation, object recognition, SLAM, etc. (see also [Composition Tier 2](http://robmosys.eu/wiki/general_principles:ecosystem:start)).
+**DomainModels** specify domain-specific structures for a particular sub-domain in robotics like mobile manipulation, object recognition, SLAM, etc. (see also [Composition Tier 2](http://robmosys.eu/wiki/general_principles:ecosystem:start)).
 DomainModels are shaped by the experts of these robotics sub-domains.
 This is typically a community effort which structures each robotics domain by creating domain-models.
 Domain-models, for example, are “Service Definitions” that cover data structure, communication semantics and additional properties for specific services such as “robot localization”.
 To find such a service definition, domain experts of each particular robotics sub-domain discuss how to represent the location/position of a robot and what additional attributes are required and how they are represented (e.g. how the accuracy is represented).

 All the **DomainModels** in this repository have been modelled and developed with the [**SmartMDSD Toolchain v3**](http://robmosys.eu/wiki/baseline:environment_tools:smartsoft:smartmdsd-toolchain:start).